JustDman/Fullstack-Development-Quick-Start/README.md

-# Test of the basics in Fullstack-Development in Java
+# Exam of the basics in Fullstack-Development in Java